 Observations & Spoilers

 In order to get to the climax, Uncle Ben had to make a bad decision.
 The kind that too many horror movies rely on their characters making.
-After finding out one of his assistants tried to kidnap his daughter and nephew, and potentially tried to poison the other members of the dig crew, Uncle Ben decides to go back to the pyramid with two 12 year-old kids to handle things himself.
+After finding out one of his assistants tried to kidnap his daughter and nephew, and potentially tried to poison the other members of the dig crew, Uncle Ben decides to go back to the pyramid with two 12-year-old kids to handle things himself.
 Not a good decision, but it’s the one he made.
-Usually these ‘character makes incredibly stupid decision in order to move the plot’ moments infuriate me, but sometime they don’t.
+Usually, these ‘character makes an incredibly stupid decision in order to move the plot’ moments infuriate me, but sometimes they don’t.
 Luckily for Uncle Ben, this was one of the exceptions.
 I’ll chalk it up to a forgivable offense.